nepi-engine/nepi_rui/README.md

         sudo apt-get install python3 python3-venv python-wstool python-catkin-tools

-1. TODO(davetcoleman): rosbridge should be install by rosdep in the package.xml, but currently not working so:

-        sudo apt-get install ros-kinetic-rosbridge-server

 1. nvm (node version manager) is also needed:

         curl -o- https://raw.githubusercontent.com/creationix/nvm/v0.33.11/install.sh | bash